slanla/slanla.github.io/README.md

 This repository hosts a simple clock webpage.
-The clock displays the current time down to milliseconds.
+The clock displays the current date and the time down to milliseconds.